Bookings at resorts are up

 General Manager Silvano Dressino says the resort has been abuzz, which is encouraging.

-“Easter we are fully booked already and we also see the July and August season will be a sellout period and not only for us and I its also heartwarming for all the resorts.”
+“Easter we are fully booked already and we also see the July and August season will be a sellout period and not only for us and I think this is also heartwarming for all the resorts.”

 The resort also celebrated their 5th anniversary, which they marked in a way to show their confidence in the recovery process of the industry.